HenriquesLab/PhotoFiTT/README.md

   - Copy the URL you get when executing `jupyter notebook` from your terminal into your web browser.
 This URL has a token to securely open the notebooks and generally looks like this:
 `http://127.0.0.1:8888/tree?token=2323dba1e********************************************`

+For any other issues or questions, please open an [issue](https://github.com/HenriquesLab/PhotoFiTT/issues).